-The major sources of copper in drinking water are the corrosion of household plumbing systems and the erosion of natural deposits.
-Copper is an essential nutrient, but some people who drink water containing copper in excess to your home around the clock for your convenient use on demand.
+Drinking water is unique - it is the only life-sustaining product reliably delivered by water utiliities to your home around the clock for your convenient use on demand.
 As shown in the tables on the following pages, the water that the RWA delivers to your tap meets or is better than all federal and state requirements for safe drinking water.
 Of the more than 100 regulated and unregulated substances for which we test annually, only a few have been detected, and the detection levels were well below allowable limits.